citp/privacy-policy-historical/s/sc/scn/scnet.net.md

-> *The following text is extracted and transformed from the scnet.net privacy policy that was archived on 2008-10-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081008005520id_/http%3A//scnet.net/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the scnet.net privacy policy that was archived on 2009-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090608205928id_/http%3A//scnet.net/privacypolicy) for the most accurate reproduction.*

-# Privacy Policy | servercentral
+# Privacy Policy | ServerCentral: Colocation and Managed Data Center Solutions

 ### Privacy Policy